How to Perform a Successful User Experience Audit?

 3. User Research Phase — Defining User Personas, Their Goals, and Pain Points on the Way to Completing the Goals.

-This phase is obviously my favorite one.
-In order to study product users, we conduct workshops with a mixed team of UX experts and product stakeholders.
+At this phase, we define user personas, understand their goals and pain points.
+In order to study product users, we conduct product development workshops with a mixed team of UX experts and product stakeholders.
 As a rule, we invite the UX professionals from our side (a business analyst, a designer, a workshop facilitator, etc.) and the stakeholders from the client’s side.

 The client's team can include product owners, developers, project or product managers, sometimes even business owners or top management.